MapsPeople/docs/src/content/getting-started/v4-migration-guide.md

 MapsIndoors.load(getApplicationContext(), "mapsindoors-key", listener);
 ```

-Map-engine-specific API keys are now handled by `MPMapConfig`, covered in the "MapControl Initialisation" section of this migration guide.
+Map-engine-specific API keys are now handled by `MPMapConfig`, covered in the "MapControl initialization" section of this migration guide.

 Switching to another MapsIndoors API key, such as for switching active Solutions, is now done by invoking `MapsIndoors.load()` again with a new key.
 The SDK will close down, and reload with the new API key.